Unit rationale, description and aim

 Learning Outcome 06

-Apply their knowledge of Linear Algebra to solve relevant real-world problems
+Apply Linear Algebra concepts and techniques to solve relevant real-world problems.

 Relevant Graduate Capabilities: GC1, GC7, GC8